-If you’re in the canteen and are interested in the last mood results, it’s available there so all employees and teams can see how they are doing.
+If you’re in the canteen and are interested in the last mood results, it’s available so all employees and teams can see how they are doing.

 “I can see that our employees have been talking more about these issues at work.
 Everybody has the opportunity to press.
 So press red if things aren’t good!
 If you don’t, how are we going to improve?”, says Dirk, looking out over the Mexican shop floor.

 The first year of measuring, 2017, the company got a Mood KPI of 75% green.